thephpleague/url/4.0/components/host.md

 $host->getLabel(23, 'now'); //return 'now'
 ~~~

-The method returns the value of a specific offset.
+The method returns the IDN value of a specific offset.
 If the offset does not exists it will return the value specified by the optional second argument or `null`.

 ### Host public informations